 Phishing attack prevention

 The most common threat to a company’s digital security is phishing.
-Three-quarters of organizations experienced phishing attacks in 2017.
 How do you know where your company is vulnerable?
 By creating campaigns in KnowBe4 you can send phishing emails to your employees to test how they react.
 Various settings to be configured per campaign and then scheduled either on a one-time or recurring basis.
 You can:

 - Create a new campaign and define the who, what, when and how settings.

 - Choose an existing template from the large collection KnowBe4 offers or create your own.

 - Choose which landing page the user sees should they click on any “infected” email links.